Accessible design for learner variability: Video

 For more Top Tips on how to make videos more accessible to all learners, download the resources below developed by CED.

-- Download the quick guide Accessible Videos poster.
+- Download the quick guide Accessible Videos poster. or listen to an audio version.

 - Download a copy of CED’s Accessibility Checklist.